How to use diagonal lines in photography composition for dynamic photos

 3. Using multiple diagonal lines in a photo

-You can use multiple diagonally lines in three different ways.
+You can use multiple diagonal lines in three different ways.

-If there are too many lines going in different directions the photo will feel chaotic.
+Too many lines going in different directions will the photo feel chaotic.

-When several diagonal lines all go in the same direction, they create a pattern, which in itself is an engaging photography composition technique.
+Several diagonal lines all going in the same direction create a pattern, which is an engaging photography composition technique.

 When you drive past a ploughed field do you find your eyes drawn to the changing pattern of the lines that’s created as you pass?